 The implemented algorithm that generates the above optimization model can be used for any type of coefficient representation: binary, CSD, or MSD.
 However, using the MSD representation results in a more elaborated algorithm, because several representations may exist for the same value.
-We describe the MSD implementation of the algorithm and, then, summarize the changes for binary and CSD representations.
+We describe the MSD implementation of the algorithm, and then summarize the changes for binary and CSD representations.

-In a preprocessing phase, all coefficients are converted to positive, and then, they are made odd by successive divisions by 2, i.e., we shift all coefficients to the right so that zero bits on the right are eliminated.
-Each new resulting coefficient is added to the set of coefficients to be synthesized-Iset.
+In a preprocessing phase, all coefficients are converted to positive, and then made odd by successive divisions by 2, i.e., we shift all coefficients to the right so that zero bits on the right are eliminated.
+Each new resulting coefficient is added to the set of coefficients to be synthesized, the Iset.
 This set represents the minimum set of values necessary to synthesize the MCM implementation.

-For each element i in Iset, all MSD representations are determined using $\lceil \log_2(i) \rceil + 1$ bits and inserted in Cset.
-Therefore, Cset begins with all the MSD coefficient representations as in [4].
-However, during the execution of our algorithm, Cset will be augmented with MSD representations of partial terms.
+For each element i in the Iset, all MSD representations are determined using $\lceil \log_2(i) \rceil + 1$ bits and inserted in the Cset.
+Therefore, Cset begins with all the MSD coefficients representations as in [4].
+However, during the execution of our algorithm Cset will be augmented with MSD representations of partial terms.

-Then, we enter in the main algorithm loop where an element c, which is removed from Cset and represents a number i, is processed to determine its covers.
+Then, we enter in the main algorithm loop where an element c, removed from Cset and representing a number i, is processed to determine its covers:

-- 1) Compute all partial term pairs that cover the element c. - 2) For each of these cover pairs, make each element of the pair positive and odd. - 3) Ignore cover pairs that are equivalent to a previously generated pair by simply checking for equality of an already existing pair (after the conversion in step 2). - 4) Add each cover pair to the corresponding set of covers of the value being processed, i.e., $Aset_i$ . - 5) Add the MSD representations of each element of the cover pair to Cset if the representation has not been processed yet and if it is not in the set.
-Elements with only one nonzero digit are discarded.
+- 1) compute all partial term pairs that cover the element c; - for each of these cover pairs, make each element of the pair positive and odd; - ignore cover pairs that are equivalent to a previously generated pair, by simply checking for equality of an already existing pair (after the conversion in step 2); - add each cover pair to the corresponding set of covers of the value being processed, Aseti; - 5) add the MSD representations of each element of the cover pair to Cset, if the representation has not been processed yet and it is not in the set.
+Elements with only one non-zero digit are discarded.

-This loop is repeated until there are no more elements in $\mathit{Cset}$ .
-The pair of elements in each $\mathit{Aset}i$ represents all possible implementations of partial terms for a value i based on its MSD representations.
-The generation of the Boolean network model is then straightforward.
+This loop is repeated until there are no more elements in Cset.
+The pair of elements in each $Aset_i$ represents all possible implementations of partial terms for a value i based on its MSD representations.
+The generation of the Boolean network model is then straightforward:

-- 1) For each element pair in $Aset_i$ , generate the corresponding AND gate. - 2) Generate an OR gate for the value i with the outputs of all the ANDs resulting from $Aset_i$ . - 3) Identify all the OR outputs that represent a coefficient (values belonging to Iset) and make them POs.
+- 1) for each element pair in Aseti generate the corresponding AND gate; - generate an OR gate for the value i with the outputs of all the ANDs resulting from Aseti; - identify all the OR outputs that represent a coefficient (values belonging to Iset) and make them primary outputs.